vidoodlics/socialskip/README.md

 Visit [https://www.google.com/recaptcha](https://www.google.com/recaptcha).
 Click on *Get reCaptcha*, then *Sign up Now*.
 Type your domain in *Domain* and click *Create*.
 Go to *My account* and open your site.

-Copy the *Private key* and paste in file src/socialskip/CheckCaptcha.java
+Copy the *Private key* and paste it in the src/socialskip/CheckCaptcha.java file.
 ```
 String privateKey = "************************";
 ```